zhanghai/MaterialRatingBar/README.md

 ### Star size

 Google Play Store has stars of optical size 24dp, while Google I/O app and framework `Widget.Material.RatingBar.Indicator` have stars of size 36dp (which are of optical size 30dp).
+(The framework's default size of 64dp is ridiculously large and thus not taken into consideration.)

-Also considering that the Material Icons site gives me 24dp (optical 20dp) and 36dp (optical 30dp), I decided to stick to the 36dp approach which is also visually pleasant.
+Also noticing that the Material Icons site gives icons of 24dp (optical 20dp) and 36dp (optical 30dp), I decided to stick to the 36dp approach which is also visually pleasant.

 ### Star border width